Quantum Fisher information of fermionic cavity modes in an accelerated motion: Quantum Fisher Information for two-mode states

 \end{widetext}

 where $f_k^{\nu}$ and $f_k^{-\nu}$ are defined as

 The density matrix can be re-written as

 where $\rho_{\nu,k}^{\pm\left(0\right)}$ and $\rho_{\nu,k}^{\pm\left(2\right)}$ denote the unperturbed and perturbed matrix components, respectively.
-In order to evaluate the QFI given by (\ref{eq:QauntumFIDesiredForm}) for the density matrix in (\ref{eq:DensityMat_Finalized}), we compute the non-zero eigenvalues and corresponding eigenvectors.
-With the help of perturbation theory \cite{bransden2000quantum,reed1975fourier}, the eigenvalues of the perturbed density matrix thus become
+In order to evaluate the QFI given by (\ref{eq:QauntumFIDesiredForm}) for the density matrix in (\ref{eq:DensityMat_Finalized}), we compute the non-zero eigenvalues and the corresponding eigenvectors.
+The eigenvalues of the unperturbed part of the evolved density matrix $ \rho_{\nu,k}^{\pm(0)} $ are $\{p_i^{(0)}\} = \{ 1, 0, 0, 0\} $.
+Note that the eigenvalues $1$ and $0$ denote the non-degenerate and degenerate case, respectively.
+We compute the second order corrections to the non-degenerate unperturbed eigenvalue $ p_1^{(0)} = 1 $ using standard perturbation procedure as prescribed in \cite{bransden2000quantum,reed1975fourier}.
+However, in case of the triply degenerate eigenvalue $ p_{2,3,4}^{(0)} = 0 $, the standard perturbation method is not valid and is needed to be replaced by the degenerate case.
+The second order corrections to the degenerate eigenvalue can be obtained by finding the eigenvalues of its degenerate subspace matrix $ M $ as described in \cite{bransden2000quantum}.
+Consequently, the eigenvalues of the perturbed density matrix are obtained as

 Since the trace of the perturbed density matrix is $tr\left(\rho_{\nu,k}^{\pm}\right)=1$ and all the eigenvalues are non-negative, $\rho_{\nu,k}^{\pm}$ satisfies the density matrix representation.
 Again, using perturbation theory, the normalized eigenvectors corresponding to the non-zero eigenvalues of $\rho_{\nu,k}^\pm$ are